farm-ng/amiga-dev-kit/website/docs/examples/track_recorder/README.md

 as a combination of linear and angular difference from the last track pose, has passed (e.g., `0.1` meters or radians).

-A valid path for the existing controller is one with motion that is either turn-in-place or forwards.
+A valid path for the existing track follower is one with motion that is either turn-in-place or forwards.
 Forward motion can be either straight or curved.
 The filter service will **NOT** add to the track under certain conditions that would make following this track difficult or undesirable.